felipebravom/felipebravom.github.io/docs/teaching/nlp.md

 This slides comprise a course on natural language processing with a focus on modern techniques based on neural networks.

-The material is based on the book from Yoav Goldberg:
+The material is based on the book from Yoav Goldberg: dfsdf

 ## Slides